exogen/postinstall-build/README.md

 the build task is always run.
 Since `npm run build` is provided as the build artifact and not the build command, the default build command is used – which happens to also be `npm run build`.
-Things will appear to work, but in fact it is building on every `postinstall` unconditionally.
+Things will appear to work, but in fact it is building on every `postinstall` unconditionally. `postinstall-build` will issue a warning if it suspects the arguments are incorrect.

 ---